pallene-lang/pallene/doc/manual.md

 Non-local functions are exported, which means that they are accessible to Lua if it requires the Pallene module.

 As with variables, `<name>` can be any valid identifier, but it is a compile-time error to declare two functions with the same name, or a function with the same name as a module variable.
 The return types `<rettypes>` are optional, and if not given it is assumed that the function does not return anything.
-If two or more return types are present, a parenthesis surrounding `<rettypes>` is obligatory.
+If two or more return types are present, a parenthesis surrounding `<rettypes>` is required.

 Parameters are a comma-separated list of `<name>: <type>`.
 Two parameters cannot have the same name.